martyroque/nucleux/README.md

 ### See this live

-Please visit our [Codesandbox](https://codesandbox.io/p/sandbox/0cwlqq) to see a live example of the React usage.
+Visit our [Codesandbox](https://codesandbox.io/p/sandbox/0cwlqq) to see a live example of Nucleux with React.

-## Dependency (injection)
+## Dependency Injection

-It's important for all applications to follow software design principles, specifically separation of concerns and segregation.
+It's important for applications to follow software design principles, especially separation of concerns and segregation.

-With Nucleux, we can have segregated stores that contain a small meaningful portion of the application's state (atoms) and then leverage the container to inject stores into main stores.
+With Nucleux, you can have segregated stores that contain focused portions of your application's state.
+You can then leverage the container to inject stores into other stores.

-Let's say we have a store that needs to read the count value from our `CounterStore`.
-We can easily inject the store like this:
+Let's say we have a store that needs to read the count value from our `CounterStore`:

 ```javascript
 import { Store } from 'nucleux';